 “Then, what’s it say?”
 I ask tentatively.

 Mary takes the top two cards and explains they both represent the future.
 The Wheel of Fortune is an influence, that I’m affected by Fate.
 The Hanging Man is an actual event, when I’ll get hung up on some problem.
 Then she reverses the card, making it look like the Man is standing on a beam, explaining that the reverse reading might be what will happen to me: I’ll be forced to balance the conflicts to get things to turn out as they should.
-I’d get hung for my mistakes by not planning for them beforehand.
+I may get hung for my mistakes by not planning beforehand.
 I agree I’ve taken this path.

 “Just remember,” she warns, “Fate decrees we all pay for our choices eventually.
 Be prepared to accept what fate befalls you.”